-Superior's Care Management team is available for members who may benefit from increased coordination of services.
+Superior's Service Coordination team is available for members who may benefit from increased coordination of services.
 The team is available to assist and support providers with member issues including non-adherence to medications/medical advice, multiple complex co-morbidities, or to offer guidance with a new diagnosis.

 - Achieve optimum health, functional capability and quality of life through improved management of their disease or condition.